1620 29 St NW #125, Calgary, AB T2N 4L7

-What is Intramuscular Stimulation (IMS)?
+What is Intramuscular Stimulation (IMS treatment)?

-Does IMS hurt?
+Does IMS Therapy Hurt?

-The pain during treatment usually depends how sensitive the area is to begin with.
+The pain during treatment usually depends on how sensitive the area is to begin with.
 The pain afterwards usually only lasts about 24 hours and is comparable to getting a vaccination.
-Usually light physical activity helps the pain to decrease at a faster rate.
+Usually, light physical activity helps the pain to decrease at a faster rate.

-Are there risks to IMS?
+Are There Risks to IMS?

 January graduated from University of Alberta with a Bachelor of Physical Education.
 After a year working as a kinesiologist, she completed her Masters of Science in Physical Therapy from McMaster University in 2013.
 Having realized that being able to see and experience the mountains were an integral part of her well-being, she returned to Alberta….

-Jessica came to physiotherapy by way of veterinary sciences.
-As a veterinary nurse (animal health technician), she was inspired by the remarkable outcomes she was seeing in her four-legged patients whom received physiotherapy.
-Her desire to learn more motivated her to return to University of Calgary where she completed her Bachelor of Science in Biology…Read More...
+Jessica came to Physiotherapy by way of Veterinary Sciences.
+As a Veterinary Nurse (Animal Health Technician), she was inspired by the remarkable outcomes she was seeing in my four-legged patients who received physiotherapy.
+Her desire to learn more motivated me to return to school.
+She graduated with a Master’s of Science in Physical Therapy from…

 Matt graduated with a Master’s of Science in Physical Therapy from the University of Alberta after completing an undergraduate degree in kinesiology at the University of Calgary.
 Originally from the Okanagan, Matt was drawn to the mountains in Alberta to pursue competitive cross-country skiing, staying in Alberta to pursue his education.
 Matt grew up playing…